-- Try having a tomato-based instead of cream-based soup/sauce, as there will be less fat. - If you have a sandwich with a sauce on occasion, don't have a spread also. - Replace cream, whole milk and sour cream with semi-skimmed and skimmed milk, or lower fat yogurt.
-Lower fat yogurt and fromage frais can be used on hot or cold puddings and in dips instead of cream, double cream or Greek yogurt.
-Fromage frais is fresh, skimmed cow's milk cheese but is more like natural yogurt.
+- Replace cream, whole milk and sour cream with lower fat varieties where possible. - Lower fat yogurt and fromage frais can be used on hot or cold puddings and in dips instead of cream, double cream or Greek yogurt. - Fromage frais is fresh, skimmed cow's milk cheese but is more like natural yogurt.
 It is not suitable for use in cooking.